Native Lens: The Significance of Native American Heritage Month

-Sheila B. Nanaeto is a Southern Ute Tribal member from Ignacio, CO and current Station Manager of KSUT Tribal Radio.
-In the spring of 2000, she started as a weekly on-air volunteer hosting the Wednesday “Native Morning Show” – utilizing the airwaves as an outreach tool for her position as Environmental Specialist of the Southern Ute Tribe.
-In 2009, she was hired full time as the KSUT Administrative Director Intern through the TERO professional development program.
+Sheila is a Southern Ute Tribal member from Ignacio, CO and Station Manager of KSUT Tribal Radio.
+In the spring of 2000, she started as a weekly on-air host of the “Native Morning Show” – utilizing the airwaves as an outreach tool for her position as Environmental Specialist of the Southern Ute Tribe.
 Sheila currently provides oversight of all Tribal Radio activities and has provided input for media projects including as co-producer of “Native Braids” & Media Trainer for the Public Relations Department of the Ute Mountain Ute Tribe.

 Engagement and Cultural Consultant